-In the eyes of Aristotle, tragedy is the name of feelings of piety and fear.
-Whole “Poetics” of Aristotle emphasizes on the catharsis of pity and fear.
+Catharsis in real meanings explains importance of tragedy.
+In Aristotle’s eyes, tragedy is the purgation of emotions such as pity and fear that defines concept of catharsis.
+Whole “Poetics” of Aristotle emphasizes on catharsis of pity and fear.
 Thus, the word became matter of controversy between the critics.
-Aristotle, after defining tragedy, says that when the protagonist suffers and moves from prosperity to adversity, if he is mixture of good and bad qualities, then the spectaculars will witness the catharsis of pity and fear.
-Thus, the word “Catharsis” is not a simple noun symbol of emotions.
-Every critic defined this word as per his knowledge and experience.
-It is impossible to get the exact definition, only from “Poetics”, therefore we have to rely upon the suggestions, given by the doctors of tragedy.
-We have to consider the arguments of every critic and then to draw conclusion that who has best defined catharsis.
+Aristotle defines tragedy and says that when protagonist, who is mixture of good and bad qualities, suffers and falls from prosperity to adversity, it causes the catharsis of pity and fear.
+Thus, the word “Catharsis” is not a simple noun instead it is a symbol of emotions.
+Every critic defines this word as per his knowledge and experience.
+It is impossible to extract exact concept of catharsis only from Aristotle’s “Poetics”, therefore we have to rely upon the suggestions, provided by critics.
+We have to consider the arguments of every critic and then to draw conclusion that who has best defined it.

-Catharsis also means purification and refinement.
-After the outlet of emotions, we find peace because of the harmonization we face.
+Catharsis means purification and refinement.
+We find peace because of the harmonization we face after outlet of emotions.
 It purifies our hearts.
-Every single and successful tragedy can be quoted for the purpose of explanation.
-We feel same after watching every play whether it is “Othello”, “Hemlate” or any other from the past like “Oedipus Rex”.
+We feel same after watching every tragedy whether it is “Othello”, “Hemlate” or any other from the past like “Oedipus Rex”.
 A tragedy always purifies our soul with a touch of refinement.
 It can also be referred as a homeopathic treatment as defined by Milton.
 He, in his preface to “Samson Agonistes” writes:-

-The crux of the above discussion is that Catharsis has different meanings attached to it.
-The controversy is till unresolved.
+Crux of the above discussion is that catharsis has different meanings in every language.
+The controversy is still unresolved.
 It would be easier if Aristotle had defined this word but he could not do so.
-Perhaps, he could notrealize the importance of this word.
-Here we, being, students of literature are trying to define the word “catharsis” after knowing its importance.
-Aristotle emphasized on the catharsis of pity and fear; critics defined catharsis as emotional fortitude, physiological balance, a process of emotional outlet, purgation, purification and homeopathic treatment.
+Perhaps, he could not realize importance of this word.
+Aristotle emphasized on the catharsis of pity and fear.
+Critics defined catharsis as emotional fortitude, physiological balance, a process of emotional outlet, purgation, purification and homeopathic treatment.
 Every mind has its own interpretation so far as the meaning of this word is concerned.
-The word has been defined more than any other word in English literature yet ironically, it is undefined.
-As discussed earlier, it is not simply a word but the name of emotions, thus, difficult to define.
-Conclusion can be drawn that the words, purgation purification and refinement best describes the meaning of catharsis.
+It has been defined more than any other word in English literature yet ironically it is undefined.
+As discussed earlier, it is not simply a word but name of emotions, thus, it is difficult to define.
+Conclusion can be drawn that the words, purgation purification and refinement best describe meaning of catharsis.